 10 Red Flags You Should Never Ignore While Visiting a Nursing Home

-Finding the perfect nursing home or long-term care facility is a challenging task.
-When visiting different facilities for a loved one, it is essential to look out for red flags or signs of possible negligence or abuse.
+That’s why, when visiting different facilities, it is essential to look out for red flags or signs of possible negligence or abuse.
 If you notice while touring a nursing home that they have one or more of the red flags listed below, you may want to consider choosing a different facility.

 1. The Facility Is Not Clean.

 If the facility does not look clean, this could mean that they are understaffed or that they do not prioritize cleanliness.
 The common areas, restrooms, and bedrooms should always be clean and smell fresh.
-Unsanitary areas show laziness and employees that are inattentive to detail and employee integrity and care.
+Unsanitary areas show laziness, and employees are inattentive to detail, integrity, and care.

 2. Residents Seem Unhappy.

-When you are touring a nursing home, look at how the residents are already taken care of.
-Particularly, look at the resident’s condition.
+When touring a nursing home, look at how the residents are already cared for.
+Particularly look at the resident’s condition.
 If residents are clean, well-groomed, and generally appear happy, this is a sign that care is good.

 3. Staff Turnover is High.